spiermar/d3-flame-graph/README.md

 <a name="sort" href="#sort">#</a> flamegraph.<b>sort</b>(<i>[enabled]</i>)

 Enables/disables sorting of children frames.
 Defaults to <i>true</i> if not set to sort in ascending order by frame's name.
 If set to a function, the function takes two frames (a,b) and returns -1 if frame a is less than b, 1 if greater, or 0 if equal.
-If a value is specified, it will enable/disable sorting, otherwise it will return the flame graph object.
+If a value is specified, it will enable/disable sorting, otherwise it will return the current sort configuration.

+<a name="inverted" href="#inverted">#</a> flamegraph.<b>inverted</b>(<i>[inverted]</i>)

+Invert the flame graph direction.
+A top-down visualization of the flame graph, also known as _icicle_ plot.
+Defaults to <i>false</i> if not set.
+If a value is specified, it will enable/disable the inverted flame graphs direction, otherwise it will return the current inverted configuration.

 <a name="resetZoom" href="#resetZoom">#</a> flamegraph.<b>resetZoom</b>()